deltaoracle/Tyrant/certificates/README.md

 # Certificates Module

-This Terraform module manages SSL/TLS certificates for the Revenue AI infrastructure.
+This Terraform module manages SSL/TLS certificates for the IXM Tyrant infrastructure.
 It is designed to be run **independently** after CSR generation and certificate signing, not as part of the main infrastructure deployment.

 The module includes: